cloudflare/cloudflare-docs/content/pulumi/tutorial/manage-secrets.md

 # Manage secrets with Pulumi ESC

-In this tutorial, you will be guided through step-by-step instructions on using Pulumi ESC (Environments, Secrets, and Configuration), a robust and secure secrets management solution, to retrieve Cloudflare credentials and other secrets for any Wrangler command.
-You'll become familiar with the secrets management lifecycle.
-In particular, you will manage your `CLOUDFLARE_API_TOKEN` to log in to your Cloudflare account, programmatically load your `.dev.vars` file, and pass ESC-stored secrets to Workers.
+In this tutorial, you will be given step-by-step instructions on using Pulumi ESC (Environments, Secrets, and Configuration), which is a secure and robust secrets management solution.
+The tutorial will guide you on retrieving Cloudflare credentials and other secrets for Wrangler commands.
+Specifically, you will learn how to manage your `CLOUDFLARE_API_TOKEN` for logging in to your Cloudflare account, pass ESC-stored secrets to Workers, and programmatically load your `.dev.vars` file.

 {{<Aside type="note">}}
 You will provision resources that qualify under free tier offerings for both Pulumi Cloud and Cloudflare.